Want to try it for yourself?

-What is Secure SDLC?
+What is a Secure Software Development Cycle (SSDLC)?

 Secure SDLC’s aim is not to completely eliminate traditional security checks, such as penetration tests, but rather to include security in the scope of developer responsibilities and empower them to build secure applications from the outset.

 Software Development Lifecycle (SDLC) describes how software applications are built.
 It usually contains the following phases:

-- Design of new features based on the requirements
+Design of new features based on the requirements

-- Development of new capabilities (writing code to meet requirements)
+Development of new capabilities (writing code to meet requirements)

-- Verification of new capabilities—confirming that they do indeed meet the requirements
+Testing and verification of new capabilities—confirming that they do indeed meet the requirements

-- Maintenance and evolution of these capabilities once the release goes out the door
+Maintenance and evolution of these capabilities once the release goes out the door

-This can—and often does—set application developers back by weeks, all the while still trying to meet now-impossible release deadlines.
-This often creates a lot of friction within organizations and has companies choosing between two bad options: “signing off” on risk and releasing an application with vulnerabilities or missing expectations on delivery targets or both.
-What’s worse, it can cost up to 100 times more to fix an issue discovered this late in the SDLC than fixing it early on (more on this later).
+This can—and often does—set application developers back by weeks as they continue to try to meet now-impossible release deadlines.
+This creates a lot of friction within organizations and has companies choosing between two bad options: “signing off” on risk and releasing an application with vulnerabilities or missing expectations on delivery targets (or both).
+What’s worse, it can cost up to 100 times more to fix an issue discovered this late in the SDLC than to simply fix it early on in the process (more on this later).

 While building security into every phase of the SDLC is first and foremost a mindset that everyone needs to bring to the table, security considerations and associated tasks will actually vary significantly by SDLC phase.